 BILL NUMBER/SHORT TITLE: HB 123 - Criminal Falsification of Medical Records [Ed.
-1] (cont'd)

-§ 90-413.
+1] (cont'd STATUTE § 90-413.
 Willful destruction, alteration, or falsification of medical records.

-Subdivision (a)(2):

-A health care provider who

-- 1. knowingly and willfully - a. destroys, alters, or falsifies a medical record, or b. directs any person to knowingly destroy, alter, or falsify a medical record - 3. for the purpose of unlawfully obtaining money or any other thing of value.

-The Sentencing Commission classified offenses which reasonably tend to result or do result in serious property loss or societal injury as Class I felonies.
+DESCRIPTION Subdivision (a)(2): A health care provider who 1. knowingly and willfully 2. a. destroys, alters, or falsifies a medical record, or b. directs any person to knowingly destroy, alter, or falsify a medical record 3. for the purpose of unlawfully obtaining money or any other thing of value.
+PROPOSED OFFENSE CLASS Class I felony.
+ANALYSIS The Sentencing Commission classified offenses which reasonably tend to result or do result in seriou property loss or societal injury as Class I felonies.
 Medical assistance provider fraud is a Class I felony.
 (G.S.
-108A-63)

-The Sentencing Commission reviewed an identical provision in March 2021 in HB 195 and April 2023 in HB 298 and found it to be consistent with the Offense Classification Criteria for a Class I felony.
+108A-63) The Sentencing Commission reviewed an identical provision in March 2021 in HB 195 and April 2023 in HB 298 and found it to be consistent with the Offense Classification Criteria for a Class I felony.
+FINDINGS Bill is consistent with the Offense Classification Criteria.
+Bill is inconsistent with the Offense Classification Criteria.
+Offense Classification Criteria are not applicable.